 Accounts receivable are reported at the amount management expects to collect from outstanding balances.
 Management provides for uncollectible amounts through the establishment of a valuation allowance based on its assessments of individual accounts.
 Uncollectible accounts are written off through the valuation allowance.
-There was no valuation allowance as of March 31, 2017 and 2016.
-The 2016 research and development tax credits expected to be received were recorded in income taxes refundable on the balance sheet at March 31, 2016 and were received in 2017.
+There was no valuation allowance as of March 31, 2018 and 2017, respectively.